Kaadhal

 Kaadhal is a 2004 Indian Tamil-language romantic drama film based on a true story, directed by Balaji Sakthivel, starring Bharath and Sandhya.
 It was produced by S. Shankar and featured music composed by Joshua Sridhar.
-The film opened on 17 December 2004 to critical acclaim and was a high commercial success.
-It was Bharath's first successful film as a main lead actor.
+The film opened on 17 December 2004 to positive reviews and was a commercial success.
 The film was dubbed into Telugu as Premisthe in 2005.
 It was remade in Kannada as Cheluvina Chittara in 2007, in Bengali as Chirodini Tumi Je Amar in 2008, in Bangladesh as Nogor Mastan in 2015, in Marathi as Ved Laavi Jeeva in 2010, in Nepali as Manjari in 2013 and in Punjabi as Ramta Jogi in 2015.